-QUALIFIED PERSONS
+QUALIFIED PERSON

-Dr. Christopher Osterman, P.Geo, CEO of First Mining, is a Qualified Person as defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects, and is responsible for the review and verification of the technical information in the MD&A.
+Dr. Christopher Osterman, P.Geo, CEO of First Mining, is a Qualified Person as defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101"), and he has reviewed and approved all technical and scientific disclosure in this MD&A regarding First Mining's mineral properties.